jmvigueras/xperts_summit_demos/README.md

-# Demos showed in Xperts Summit
+# Demos showed in Xperts Summits
 ## Introduction

 This repository contain Terraform code of demos showed in an Xperts Summits.